How to Chew Food Properly

-If you find that you have a tendency to eat too quickly (and chew too fast), you can set some rules for eating to help you do so more mindfully.
+If you tend to eat too quickly (and chew too fast), you can set some rules for eating to help you do so more mindfully.
 Only eat at prescribed times and while sitting at a table.
-Make sure you avoid other activities when eating, instead taking the time to focus on your food and your satiety level.
+Make sure you avoid other activities when eating instead of taking the time to focus on your food and your satiety level.
 Then, always brush after meals to clean away leftover food particles.
-The Colgate 360° Advanced 4 Zone toothbrush removes bacteria from teeth, tongue, cheeks and gums.
-You can incorporate brushing into your routine and use it to signal the end of mealtime.

 Chewing your food might seem like a no-brainer, but the way you eat can contribute a lot to your overall health.
 Take time to slow down, eat mindfully and chew slowly, and you could find you eat less and enjoy your food even more.